weinstein/website/_posts/2022-10-18-lego-clock.md

 [https://marian42.de/gears/](https://marian42.de/gears/) is an excellent website that will tell you which gears you can use to achieve a certain gear ratio, and how to mesh gear pairs together.

-But reality is worse: not only are there limited ways that gears mesh, but being physical objects, Legos also take up physical space 🤮
+However, not only are there limited ways that gears mesh, but being physical objects, Legos also take up physical space 🤮.
+There are **more limited ways to arrange gears that mesh _and_ can be physically supported by axles**.

-Thus I wanted **better tooling**.
+Thus **I needed better tooling**.
 Telling me how a particular pair of gears will mesh is nice, and telling me a possible sequence of gears is nice too, but that still leaves a lot of bin packing to arrange the entire gear train in 3D.
-I wanted **software to assist in computing and arranging the *entire* gear train**, given some of the constraints imposed by how the clock is supposed to work.
+I wanted **software to assist in computing and arranging the _entire_ gear train**, given some of the constraints imposed by how the clock is supposed to work.

 The constraints for this clock:
 * physical viability